learn-co-curriculum/uci-mod-1-document-structure-lab/README.md

-# Document Structure Continued
+# Document Structure Lab

+## Learning Goals

+- Reinforce understanding of the basic HTML document structure
+- Recognize HTML comments
+- Expand understanding of the `head` section and its contents
+- Reinforce understanding of document structure through creation

-## Problem Statement
+## Introduction

 Every HTML document has a specific set of required tags.
-Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.
+Because these are required _every_ time we create a web page, it is valuable to gain a deeper understanding of what these tags do and why they are useful and how they work in context to the modern web.

 In this lesson, we will be both reviewing what we have learned about a well formed HTML document and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.

-## Objectives

-1. Reinforce our understanding of the basic HTML document structure
-2. Introduce HTML comments
-3. Expand our understanding of the `head` section and its contents
-4. Reinforce our understanding of document structure through creation

-## Reinforce Our Understanding Of The Basic HTML Document Structure
+## Reinforce Understanding of the Basic HTML Document Structure

 Let's quickly review the bare essentials of an HTML document.
 In the provided `index.html` file, add the following tags: